BlushyTears/SteamWand/README.md

 - **Pay for what you use:** Data is stored per type in contiguous slabs, and nothing is allocated until you create it.
 - **Compose freely:** Storage is runtime-driven, any C++ type works out of the box without needing macros.
 - **Stay flexible:** Worlds can be nested, moved, and accessed directly when you want maximum control.
-- **Respects the programmer**: SteamWand aims to be an engine that lets the end-user do more, not less with infinite guardrails.
+- **Respects the programmer:** SteamWand aims to be an engine that lets the user do more, not less with infinite guardrails.
+- **Takes lessons from ecs, oop, composition, DOD:** without necessarily being in any of those categories
 ---

 ## Core Types